sharp-pixel/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 To authenticate requests made using the CLI, we need to give the credentials generated by AWS SSO and link them to what we call `profile`.
 So for each environment you want to have access to through AWS CLI v2 and CDK you will have to configure a specific profile for it running the command below.

-Here we setup your first profile that will be used to replace your IAM user administrator one (`--profile dev`):
+Here we set up your first profile that will be used to replace your IAM user administrator one (`--profile dev`):

  ```sh